 The world changed with the discovery of a hidden stairway in Egypt’s Valley of the Kings in 1922.
 Tomb raiders plundered the pharaohs’ tombs for centuries.
-And extensive excavations by archaeologists in the late 1800’s uncovered what they thought were any remaining secrets.
+And extensive excavations by archaeologists in the late 1800s uncovered what they thought were any remaining secrets.
 However, British archaeologist Howard Carter and his team unsealed the door to King Tutankhamun’s tomb.
 The Boy King, his treasures, and new discoveries about Egyptian life were found largely undisturbed.
 This wealth remained hidden and overlooked for over 3,000 years.
 Tut’s father had been unpopular and Egyptians wiped history clean of Akhenaten’s legacy, and the boy king’s reign fell to obscurity.
 Tomb raiders overlooked Tut – in their books, he never existed.

 Solutions to life’s mysteries often require persistence, new thinking, and a little luck.

 The incoming class of 2018 anxiously awaits their letters of acceptance.
 College education is important for educating, preparing and re-tooling our workforce.
 It provides professional, personal and social benefits as skills are developed and networks are created linking people, talents and opportunities.
 And it enhances lifetime earnings potential.

 Should education funding take priority to retirement funding?

 Young adults may be focused on paying off student loans and building reserves, shift to home acquisition and family, and finally, focus on retirement funding.
-If that’s the progression, then recognize the potential conflicting tendencies of “being safer because I’m not 30 anymore” (looking backwards) versus “need to stay growth-oriented to fund a three or four-decade timeframe” (looking ahead).
+If that’s the progression, then recognize the potential conflicting tendencies of “being safer because I’m not 30 anymore” (looking backward) versus “need to stay growth-oriented to fund a three or four-decade timeframe” (looking ahead).

 One family sets limits on what they will fund such as X dollars or four years of in-state tuition.
 Should they feel guilty about saying “no” to their kid’s #1 school choice, or that the kid takes out student loans?
 Or consider retirees who preserve their retirement assets (don’t spend it) and pass it on to heirs who may become wealthier than they.

 It’s helpful to have both parents and students involved in conversations about the implications of college decisions.
 Issues include what’s the college choice priority – academic fit versus affordability?
 Who is primarily responsible for funding – parent versus student?
 And how school/career ready is the student – GPA, career or major, and drive?

 What costs are being considered?

-- How long is school?
 Two-year program, four or more?
 What about potential over-enrolled public colleges where it may take more than four years to get the necessary courses versus private schools who say, ”We’ll get your kid out on time?”

 Consider a student entering the workforce with a technical or vocational degree at potentially less cost, debt and time than a four-year college graduate taking a position different than his major.
 Or alumni networks or specialty programs at various institutions.

 Planning involves working multiple dimensions simultaneously, not unlike the search for treasure.
-Good luck.